 4. Periodically review investments and retirement plan

 You’ll want to review your investments at least a few times each year and reassess your retirement priorities.
-Plans change sometimes and you’ll want to adjust your savings or investments if you’ve changed your ultimate retirement goal.
+You’ll want to adjust your savings or investments if you’ve changed your ultimate retirement goal.